-June 4, 2015, a quantitative survey was done and there were only a few Atriplex canescens [four-wing saltbush] from earlier seeding and no newly seeded species showed up in the sampling along several 100-m transects.
-It is presumed the young seedlings seen in March were eaten by rabbits that were observed inside the fence and also evidenced by the number of rabbit pellets documented in the March inspection.
-The only species observed on the June survey were of Russian thistle and halogeton.
+On March 11, 2015, it was determined that germination occurred on both the mulched and non-mulched treatments that were irrigated, but that no germination occurred on the non-irrigated treatments.
+Rabbit-proof fencing was installed around the southern portion of the North Cover, but unfortunately it was not completed until late spring 2015 after germination had occurred.
+On June 4, 2015, a quantitative survey was done, and there were only a few Atriplex canescens (four-wing saltbush) plants from the previous seeding trial.
+No newly seeded species were present during the sampling along several 100-m (328-ft) transects.
+It was presumed the young seedlings seen in March were eaten by rabbits that were observed inside the fence and also evidenced by the number of rabbit pellets documented in the March inspection.
+The only species observed during the June survey were Russian thistle and halogeton.
 These two weed species covered 34% of the irrigated sites and 2% of the non-irrigated sites.
-In August 2015 the entire southern portion of the North Cover was sprayed with the herbicide glyphosate.
+In August 2015, the entire southern portion of the North Cover was sprayed with the herbicide glyphosate.

 In 2016 there were no attempts to establish vegetation on the covers or any test treatments made.
-On June 29, 2016, a qualitative survey was done; it was noted that no new four-wing saltbush plants were growing, but the ones seen from the previous survey were still there and continue to grow.
+On June 29, 2016, a qualitative survey was performed.
+It was noted that no new four-wing saltbush plants were growing, but the ones seen from the previous survey were still present and continuing to grow.